microsoft/DeBERTa/README.md

 There are several ways to try our code,
 ### Use docker

-Docker is the recommended way to run the code as we already built every dependency into the our docker [bagai/deberta](https://hub.docker.com/r/bagai/deberta) and you can follow the [docker official site](https://docs.docker.com/engine/install/ubuntu/) to install docker on your machine.
+Docker is the recommended way to run the code as we already built every dependency into our docker [bagai/deberta](https://hub.docker.com/r/bagai/deberta) and you can follow the [docker official site](https://docs.docker.com/engine/install/ubuntu/) to install docker on your machine.

-To run with docker, make sure your system fullfil the requirements in the above list.
+To run with docker, make sure your system fulfills the requirements in the above list.
 Here are the steps to try the GLUE experiments: Pull the code, run `./run_docker.sh`
 , and then you can run the bash commands under `/DeBERTa/experiments/glue/`